The UK's exit from the EU

 work with partners to ensure effective community tension monitoring systems are in place and provide reassurance that Bournemouth, Christchurch and Poole remains an open and tolerant place to live and work

 Port of Poole

-In the event of a no deal scenario on October 31, all livestock and consumer goods entering the port of Poole will need to undergo border checks and inspections from Environment Services which may result in delays getting through the Port operation.
+In the event of a no deal scenario, all livestock and consumer goods entering the port of Poole will need to undergo border checks and inspections from Environment Services which may result in delays getting through the Port operation.

 BCP Council has been working with its public sector partners and the Port of Poole to ensure that any impact on the Port’s operations is mitigated.